squarebraket/devsecops-ws/README.md

 This feature was copied from chapter 10 of the book BDD In Action.

 Notice that for the last scenario an "examples" table is defined.
-This table is used by cucumber when executing BDD tests.
+This table is used by cucumber as scenarios to use to run the BDD tests with

-## How to use this project
+## Code Structure

+- Source code and unit-tests are located in the `src` folder
+- e2e tests are stored in the `test` folder
+- BDD features and step definitions are located in the `features` folder

+## Project Instructions

 ##### Installation

 This project requires NodeJs be installed on you computer.
+You can install all dependencies using the command below:

 ```bash
 $ npm install